 Improve your Keywords, improve your ranking.

-Knowing which keywords to target and when will makes your SEO more effective.
+Knowing which keywords to target and when will makes your WordPress SEO more effective.

 One of the most important things about search engine optimisation is knowing where to start with your keywords.

-It’s very easy to spend hours trying to optimise keywords that (for now) are outside of your sites reach in the search results.
+It’s very easy to spend hours trying to optimise keywords that (for now) are outside of your WordPress site reach in the search results.